Why Use SQL Window Functions

 • Rolling aggregates (sum and average in dynamics).

 Of course, this is not an exhaustive list.
-But I hope now it is clear why window functions are beneficial for data analysis.
+But I hope it is now clear why window functions are useful for data analysis.
 In the next chapter, we will examine what windows are and how to use them.